 The VAGS (VAser, gland, skin) procedure combines 3 principles:

 - VASER liposuction to the chest to remove the fatty tissue

-- Gland excision: to remove the over developed breast gland
+- Gland excision to remove the over developed breast gland

-- Skin excision: to tighten the loose skin
+- Skin excision to tighten the loose skin

-Typically, the procedure start with VASER liposuction to the chest through small liposuction holes in the armpit area.
+Typically, the procedure starts with VASER liposuction to the chest through small liposuction holes in the armpit area.
 This allows us to remove the excess fat in the chest area and to shape the chest.
 The reason VASER is used rather than traditional liposuction is that VASER is less traumatic to the tissue and thus recovery tends to be faster.
 In addition, VASER causes more tightening of the skin over the 12 months after the procedure which is beneficial in cases where there is loose skin as well.